Jintiannn/openEuler/README.md

 In the face of diverse application scenarios, openEuler goes beyond offering the Linux kernel alone.
 It also provides real-time kernels tailored to **edge computing**, **embedded**, **IoT**, etc. This offers customers a range of options, extending its coverage to a wider array of application scenarios.
 This stands as a crucial differentiator for openEuler compared to traditional operating systems.<br />

 Multiple kernels not only enables openEuler to cover a broader range of business scenarios but also facilitates a unified development view and consistent development interfaces across different scenarios.
-This makes software more transferrable across different systems, enhancing development efficiency. <br />
+This makes software more transferrable across different systems, enhancing efficiency for development. <br />

-With the openEuler platform as the foundation, the same application can migrate across various scenarios, including the cloud, edge computing, IoT, connected vehicles, industrial parks, and more.
-This capability reduces the development barriers and lays the foundation for a thriving application ecosystem.<br />
+With the openEuler platform as the foundation, the same application can migrate across various scenarios, including the cloud, edge computing, IoT, connected vehicles, industrial parks, etc. This capability reduces the development barriers and lays the foundation for a thriving application ecosystem.<br />

 ### 🔥 What is the core competitiveness of openEuler?